effectivehomeoffice/effectivehomeoffice.com/README.md

 ### Desk

 Make sure that your desk is at the perfect height.
-It should not jiggle when moving the mouse.
+It should not jiggle when moving the mouse or bumping the leg of the table.

 We recommend a timeless and robust [USM Haller Desk](https://www.usm.com/en/residential/products/usm-haller-collection/usm-haller-tables-and-desks/) ($1000).